MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MicroEJ Corp. provides ready-to-use classes on the shelf that are Multi-Sandbox enabled.
-Among we can cite:
+Among them, we can cite the following:

-- ``KernelObservable``: Implementation of Observable which can handle observers from any Module.
+- ``KernelObservable``: Implementation of Observable that can handle observers from any Module.
 - ``KFList``: Implementation of a Collection with multi-context support.
 - ``SharedPropertyRegistry``: Map of key/value properties.
-- ``SharedServiceRegistry``: Map of api/implementation services.
+- ``SharedServiceRegistry``: Map of API/implementation services.

 Please contact :ref:`our support team <get_support>` for more details on usage.

 Implement a Security Manager Check
 ----------------------------------

-A Multi-Sandbox enabled Foundation Library should protect Feature accesses to native resources.
+A Multi-Sandbox enabled Foundation Library should protect Feature from accessing native resources.
 This is done by requesting a check to the current `SecurityManager`_ defined by the Kernel.

 The following code is the typical code that must be written at the beginning of API methods.